 Publications and Speaking Engagements

-Steven has authored articles on art law issues in a variety of publications, including “Legal Issues for Collectors of Art and Cultural Property,” in Private Wealth Management, and “Auction Consignment Agreements: Pitfalls and Planning Strategies,” published in Estate Planning magazine, as well as an in-depth, practical guide for art collectors, titled An Overview of Issues of Interest to the Art Collector.
+Mr. Thomas has authored articles on art law issues in a variety of publications, including “Legal Issues for Collectors of Art and Cultural Property,” in Private Wealth Management, and “Auction Consignment Agreements: Pitfalls and Planning Strategies,” published in Estate Planning magazine (an in-depth article on negotiating auction consignments for collectors, which has been described as the definitive guide on the topic and remains relevant still today), as well as an in-depth, practical guide for art collectors, titled An Overview of Issues of Interest to the Art Collector.

 Honors & Awards